mdarkanurl/ShobApp24/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome.
+Contributions, issues, and feature requests are welcome!
+Please follow the guidelines outlined in the [contributing.md](contributing.md) file.

 ## License